 To see the full list of task force members, click here.

 Although we have a task force of experts conducting the study, we want broad community input in the infrastructure plan process.

 In Fall 2018 we hosted 4 community information nights.
 You can watch these presentations and view the materials here.

 Interactive workshops will be held in spring 2019

 Draft findings presented in summer/fall of 2019

-In July 2018, the City Council unanimously voted to put Advisory Measure R for the development of Vision 2050 on the ballot in November.
+In November 2018, Advisory Measure R, passed with 85% approval.
 This is a first step that would direct city staff to build upon the task force's recommendations and integrate them into city plans.

 To get involved, contact the Vision 2050 Task Force Chair Ray Yep at firstname.lastname@example.org.